-His career has spanned 35 years, encompassing genres as broad as jazz and blues, alternative, experimental and electronic music.
+His career has spanned 35 years, most recently encompassing free jazz, avant-garde, experimental and electronic music.

 Please contact Matt here for any project enquiries.